joe-bookwood/arquillian-drone-example/README.md

 	Caused by: java.lang.IllegalArgumentException: Current configuration file does not contain image nor buildImage parameter and one of both should be provided.

 It seems, the reason is `INFORMATION: Key: [buildImage] is not implemented in Cube.`, but why arquillian cube should doesn't know buildImage?
-It's
+The keyword is described in the documentation

 ## Jboss Forge Steps